MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-common-data-service-managed-lake.md

 ---
 title: "Connect to entities in the Common Data Service managed lake | Microsoft Docs"
-description: "Work with Common Data Service managed lake data in Dynamics 365 Customer Insights via Athena framework" ms.date: 04/28/2020 ms.service: dynamics-365-ai ms.topic: "article"
+description: "Work with the Common Data Service managed data lake in Dynamics 365 Customer Insights." ms.date: 04/30/2020 ms.service: dynamics-365-ai ms.topic: "article"
 author: adkuppa
 ms.author: adkuppa
 manager: shefym
+ms.reviewer: mhart
 ---

-# Connect to data in CDS Managed Lake guidance (preview)
+# Connect to data in a Common Data Service managed data lake (preview)

-This article provides information on how existing Dynamics customers can quickly connect to their analytical entities available in the CDS Managed Lake from Dynamics 365 Customer Insights.
+This article provides information on how existing Dynamics 365 customers can quickly connect to their analytical entities in the Common Data Service managed lake from Dynamics 365 Customer Insights.

 ## Important considerations

-- Data stored in online services, such as Azure Data Lake Storage, may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
+Data stored in online services, such as Azure Data Lake Storage, may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)

 ## Connect to a Common Data Service managed lake